MasrourTawfik/images_segmentation_prompt/Documentation/scripts/Architecture.rst

 of natural language processing (NLP).

-- It laid the foundation for the development of large language models
+- It laid the foundation for the d evelopment of large language models
 (LLMs) such as GPT, Palm, and others, marking a departure from traditional neural network approaches.